5 (British TV channel): Subsidiary channels

-Channel 5 HD
+5 HD

-Channel 5 HD is a high-definition simulcast of Channel 5.
-The channel launched on Sky channel 171 and Virgin Media channel 150 on 13 July 2010.
-In Summer 2015, Channel 5 and Channel 5 HD switched places, with Channel 5 HD now being located in Channel 5's original space of channel 105.
+5 HD is a high-definition simulcast of 5.
+The channel launched on Sky Channel 171 and Virgin Media channel 150 on 13 July 2010.
+In the Summer of 2015, Channel 5 and Channel 5 HD switched places, with Channel 5 HD now being located in Channel 5's original space of Channel 105.

-Upon the launch, only the Australian soaps Neighbours and Home and Away were shown in HD, with the letters HD placed in the top right hand corner of the screen.
+Upon the launch, only the Australian soaps Neighbours and Home and Away were shown in HD, with the letters HD placed in the top right-hand corner of the screen.

-Channel 5 HD was due to launch on Freeview during 2010 but was unable to reach 'key criteria' to keep its slot.
-In 2011 Channel 5 HD was the sole applicant for a fifth high-definition channel slot on Freeview, with the aim of launching in spring or early summer 2012.
+Channel 5 HD was due to launch on Freeview in 2010 but was unable to reach the 'key criteria' to keep its slot.
+In 2011 Channel 5 HD was the sole applicant for a fifth high-definition channel slot on Freeview, intending to launch in spring or early summer 2012.
 On 15 December 2011, Channel 5 dropped its bid to take the fifth slot after being unable to resolve "issues of commercial importance".
-Channel 5 said it "remains committed" to having a HD channel on Freeview in the future.
+Channel 5 said it "remains committed" to having an HD channel on Freeview in the future.

 In October 2013, Channel 5 HD became a subscription channel on the Sky satellite platform.
 Previously, it was available as a free-to-view channel, but is now only available to Sky 'Family Bundle' customers or those with the HD pack.

-On 27 April 2016 Channel 5 HD test transmissions started on Freeview Mux.
+On 27 April 2016, Channel 5 HD test transmissions started on Freeview Mux.
 BBCB (CH105).

 On 4 May 2016, Channel 5 HD became free-to-air, coinciding with its launch on Freeview and Freesat.

-Channel 5 +1
+5 +1

-The timeshifted Channel 5 +1 was launched on Freesat, Freeview and Sky on 6 December 2011.
+The time-shifted 5 +1 was launched on Freesat, Freeview and Sky on 6 December 2011.
 The channel was also expected to be made available via Virgin Media during 2012, eventually launching on 25 October 2012.
-As with other similar '+1' services, Channel 5 +1 rebroadcasts Channel 5's entire programming output on a one-hour time-delay, though the 'Supercasino' commercial gaming block is blacked out on the timeshift.
+As with other similar '+1' services, Channel 5 +1 rebroadcasts Channel 5's entire programming output on a one-hour time delay, though the 'Supercasino' commercial gaming block is blacked out on the timeshift.
 The launch of Channel 5 +1 meant all three of the UK's commercial PSB services – ITV/STV/UTV, Channel 4 and Channel 5 – now have one-hour timeshifts.